Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$

 where $\alpha$ and $\beta$ are real and will be chosen later.
-By gathering all localized energies, we finally define the new modified energy by
+By gathering all localized energy pieces, we define the new modified energy by

-\begin{remark} As mentioned before, this type of the modified energy was first introduced by Kwon \cite{Kwon2008-1} and then Kenig-Pilod \cite{KP2015} modified it as the localized version.
-We also slightly modify it to avoid appearing the resonant interaction component. \end{remark}
+\begin{remark} As mentioned, the modified energy was first introduced in its current form by Kwon \cite{Kwon2008-1}, and further developed as the localized version by Kenig and Pilod \cite{KP2015}.
+We also slightly modify them well-adapted to the periodic setting. \end{remark}

 The following lemma shows that $E_T^s(v)$ and $\norm{v}_{E^s(T)}$ are comparable. \begin{lemma} Let $s > \frac12$.
 Then, there exists $0 < \delta \ll 1$ such that

 for all $v \in E^s(T) \cap C([-T,T];H^s(\T))$ satisfying $\norm{u}_{L_T^{\infty}H^s(\T)} \le \delta$. \end{lemma} \begin{proof} The proof follows from the Sobolev embedding $H^s(\T) \hookrightarrow L^{\infty}(\T)$, $s > 1/2$.
 See Lemma 5.1 in \cite{KP2015} for the details. \end{proof}